Samsung/ONE/compiler/luci-interpreter/README.md

 # luci-interpreter

-`luci-interpreter` is an inference engine for neural networks represented by luci IR.
+`luci-interpreter` is an inference engine for neural networks represented in luci IR.
 See `compiler/luci/lang` directory for details about IR.
 You can find useful infrastructure, like importer/exporter, optimizations in `compiler/luci`.

-luci-interpreter provides:
+`luci-interpreter` provides:
 - Basic inference functionality, input setters and output getters
 - Interface for inspecting hidden interpreter state, like activation values during inference
-- Customization mechanisms to adaptate interpreter to specific platforms, like MCUs
+- Customization mechanisms to fit the interpreter to specific platforms, like MCUs

 Public interface headers are placed in `luci-interpreter/include/luci_interpreter` directory